zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 Correct the Gateway configuration according to the code returned by the OIDC Identity Provider.

+**Symptom**
+`Failed to obtain JWKs from URI .
+Unexpected response: XXX.`
+where:

+- _XXX_
+is the HTTP status code returned by the Identity Provider.

+**Explanation**
+The HTTP code is one from the 40X variants to provide the reason of the failure.

+**Solution**

+Please verify the correct `jwks_uri` for the authorization server is configured properly in the config file .

 ### The access token validation fails with HTTP error

 **Symptom**